rafaelcgs10/dis2025/README.md

 Read all the comments in that file, and when you are done come back to this point in the tutorial.

-You can run the app again by following the same instructions from the beginning of this [sub-section](https://github.com/rafaelcgs10/dis2025/blob/main/README.md#minimal-flask-app).
+You can run the app again by following the same instructions from this [sub-section](https://github.com/rafaelcgs10/dis2025/blob/main/README.md#minimal-flask-app).

-Our app is very basic: it only allow us to add and list todos.
+Our app is very basic: it only allow us to add and list TODOs.

 But we have covered some import concepts: templates, database interactions, and HTTP requests.

 ## Minimal MVC Flask app

 # Recommendations (extras):
 None of these are project requirements but rather recommendations of things to learn.